-The practice had an overarching governance frame work which supported the delivery of the strategy and good quality care.
+The practice had an overarching governance framework which supported the delivery of the strategy and good quality care.
 The practice had a comprehensive list of policies and procedures in place to govern its activity, which were readily available to all members of staff.
-We looked at a number of policies and procedures which were in the process of being updated in line with the corporate re branding of the practice.
+We looked at a number of policies and procedures and found that they were up to date and had been reviewed regularly.